 |Image||If you select this alternative, you will have to import a picture by clicking the Select Image button.|

 |Transparency||This alternative sets the degree of transparency of the object background.
 At 0% the background will be completely opaque.
 At 100% the background will be completely transparent.
 The transparency will apply regardless if a color or an image is used for background.|

 This is used for marco purposes.
 Every sheet object is assigned a unique ID.
+We recommend that you use alphanumeric characters only in the ID.
 For line/arrow objects, the ID starts with LA01.
 Linked objects share the same object ID.
 You may edit this ID number later on.

 |Alternate State||Choose one of the available states in the list.
 The following Alternate States are always available.

 The sheets and sheet objects are always in the inherited state unless overridden by the QlikView developer.
 This setting is inherited from the object on the level above, a chart in a sheet gets the same settings as the sheet if inherited is chosen.

 This is the state where most QlikView usage occurs and is represented by $.
 The QlikView document is always in the default state.

 In the Actions tab you can specify what actions should be performed when you click on the object.
 The page is identical to the Actions page for the button object.